coder/coder/docs/reference/cli/server.md

 | Type        | <code>string</code>                   |
 | Environment | <code>$CODER_PG_CONNECTION_URL</code> |

 URL of a PostgreSQL database.
-If empty, PostgreSQL binaries will be downloaded from Maven (https://repo1.maven.org/maven2) and store all data in the config root.
+If empty and credentials are not provided via other flags, PostgreSQL binaries will be downloaded from Maven (https://repo1.maven.org/maven2) and store all data in the config root.
 Access the built-in database with "coder server postgres-builtin-url".

 ### --postgres-auth